denizgursoy/gotouch/README.md

 WorkingDirectory: location where Gotouch command is executed
 ProjectFullPath: Projects full path which is actually WorkingDirectory / ProjectName
 ```

+## Share with others

+If you share your properties yaml with us, we can add it to [list](./List.md) so that other people can use it.

 # Commands